Home ➥ Advance IPF ➥ Spiritual Moms ➥ Spiritual Moms Week 6

 This program responds to our contemporary age's need for concentrated spiritual formation and instruction in the Catholic faith by integrating prayer and shared faith, study and supervised pastoral work in a profoundly personalized manner.
 All of these elements in their appropriate integration are explicitly aimed at the religious experience of recognizing and cooperating with Jesus' Spirit stirring in the seminarian's heart and in our world.

 Growth in relational prayer stands at the heart of this program's formation for seminarians.
 Through daily prayer, retreats and weekly one-on-one spiritual direction, the heart is exercised and expanded to be able to receive God's love by relating with the Trinity and Mary as real persons.

 This Trinitarian love is witnessed to the seminarian in a variety of ways: in the chaste love of those in the formation community, in the apostolate, as well as in other relationships.
 The experience of this love is deepened by systematic theological reflection, guided by a curriculum which exposes the seminarian to the spiritual tradition of the Church and helps him to receive it anew in our own day.
-A special integrating element in this reflection is the course, "Human and Spiritual Foundations for Receiving Celibacy as a Generative Gift."
+A special integrating element in this reflection is the course, "Growing into Authentic Manhood with Christ the Priest."